There are some different blocks that could be placed on a line to restrict or prevent long-distance or toll-number (900) calls.

 Individuals can also request these blocks for home accounts.
 Toll blocks are frequently used by customers who are having problems with 800/900 services or who have a history of local calls being billed as long distance.

 Unrestricted (non-toll) calls:

-Note: If you have a toll block on your line, sometimes you can use a special access number (given to you when you set up the block) to reach a restricted number.
-The access number is usually an 800 number and/or a local 950+ number.
+Note: If you have a toll block on your line, you can use a special access number (given to you when you set up the block) to reach a restricted number.
+The access number is usually an 800 number or a local 950+ number.

-As the name indicates, this type of restriction limits your ability to reach international, direct-dialed numbers.
+As the name indicates, this type of restriction limits your ability to reach international numbers through direct-dialing.

 Our fraud department monitors the CenturyLink long-distance network.
 In very rare instances, accounts with unusually high usage are flagged and suspended for the customer's protection.
 Unusually high usage can indicate that someone is fraudulently using your account to make long distance calls.
 If this happens, you can contact us to review your account and have services reactivated.

 Troubleshoot problems with your home phone or internet service.